38th Annual Stanford Invitational

 CPs: Love a good counterplan with internal net benefits!
 Make sure your plan text isn't a c&p mistake (been there done that, lol).
 I do not want to do the work for y'all so, if you want a judge kick or something be aware.
 2 cp sure why not more than that is risky for condo.
 Really do the work on what they solve for, different from AFF, and that fun stuff.

 Ks: FUN.
-I am not knowledgeable as a novice debater to judge hardcore stuff.
-But I understand Cap K lit and would enjoy watching some clash clash.
+I am not that knowledgeable to judge the hardcore stuff.
+I have debated set col and cap k so I understand the lit behind them.
+Iwould enjoy watching some clash clash.
 I will flow to the best of my abilities and understand as much as I can.
-Don't forget pieces like role of the ballot, what the alt is/explaining, and etc.
+Don't forget pieces like role of the ballot, what the alt is/explaining, and etc. Let's try to keep the flow clean for everyone.

 Topicality: Yay!
 I’ll vote on it but both sides don't forget about the pieces within it.
 Make sure your evidence is actually decent and 2NR get into the line by line just not rereading stuff.